jgroenke24/ToDo-App/readme.md

-A simple todo app built that uses jQuery.
+A simple todo app built with jQuery.